 When it comes to furnaces, it’s important to determine what size you need prior to purchasing a system.
 In fact, it’s absolutely necessary.
 A furnace system can make or break your home’s comfort.
 If you get a furnace that is too big, it won’t heat your home properly, which wastes your hard-earned investment.
 Get the right furnace, and your home will be cozy and comfortable just in time for the colder season.
 To help you choose a gas furnace, we have compiled a list of tips to consider when you are comparing models on the Internet.

 What’s a British Thermal Unit(BTU)?

 BTU stands for British Thermal Unit.
-This metric is utilized to measure heat energy in the HVAC industry.
+This metric is utilized to measure the size of furnaces and heat energy in the HVAC industry.
 To properly keep your house warm in the winter, it’s important to choose a furnace with a BTU rating that can accommodate your needs.
-In order to calculate your furnace system size, you will be required to multiply the square footage of your house by the climate heating indicator.
+In order to calculate the furnace size you need, you will be required to multiply the square footage of your house by a climate heating indicator.
 Below is a formula that can be used to determine the BTU rating of your new furnace.

 Household Square Footage X Climate Zone Heating Factor = Total BTUs That Your Gas Furnace Must Provide to Perform Efficiently.

 In order to begin this calculation, you must first know the square footage of your home.
 An easy way to go about this is by multiplying the length times the width of every room in your home.
 Then, you add them together.
 For this example, let’s say you have a 1400 square-foot home.

 The next step to determining what size furnace you need is including the heating factor of your climate zone.
 This part will be fairly easy.
 Here’s a breakdown of the different Heating Climate Zones based on average air temperatures and weather conditions.
 Easily locate the territories and discover what number your hometown air typically falls into.

 Territory 1 (Hot) – 30 -35 BTUs / Square Foot